lluppesms/azdo.cicd.course/Labs/lab4/lab4.md

 <!-- ------------------------------------------------------------------------------------------ -->
 ---

-## 4.2 Working with Triggers and Paths
+## Exercise 4.2: Working with Triggers and Paths

 > **Scenario**
 > I would like to trigger my pipeline only when a new commit happens in the path “Repository/Web/*”.